IR Illuminator for Night Vision Hog Hunting: 850 vs 940nm Guide

 NV Compatibility All generations (Gen 1, 2, 3, digital) Best with Gen 2+ and digital NV

-Best For Open-field scanning at 200+ yards Final approach inside 100 yards
+Best For Openโ€‘field scanning at 200+ yards Final approach inside 100 yards

 ๐Ÿ“Œ The Wavelength Decision Rule

 If your primary terrain is open fields and you scan at 200+ yards, choose 850nm for maximum reach.
-The red glow is invisible to hogs at those distances, and you'll see farther.
+The red glow is invisible to hogs at those distances.
 If you hunt dense cover or need to close inside 50 yards, choose 940nm for absolute stealth.
-The ideal setup โ€” the one the T28-IR delivers โ€” is both wavelengths in a single unit, switched instantly based on the phase of the hunt.
+The T28โ€‘IR is the only IR illuminator that gives you both wavelengths with instant switching โ€” so you don't need two lights.

-๐Ÿ’ก 30-Second IR Glow Test: Point your phone's camera at the IR emitter of your current light (or any IR remote control).
-If you see a purple-white glow on the screen, that's the IR light your phone camera can see โ€” but your eyes can't.
+๐Ÿ’ก 30โ€‘Second IR Glow Test: Point your phone's camera at the IR emitter of your current light.
+If you see a purpleโ€‘white glow on the screen, that's IR light.
 Now look at the emitter directly with your naked eye.
 If you see a faint red dot, that's 850nm.
 If you see nothing, that's 940nm.
-This tells you exactly which wavelength you have.
 30 seconds, zero cost.

 3. Detection Range vs Identification Range: The Truth Nobody Tells You